Travel and Other Expense Policies

 - Occasional Employee Banquets and Functions

-Occasional "generally, annual or semi-annual" functions for employees are considered reimbursable business expenses when the expenditure is not lavish or excessive and is intended to serve as a token of appreciation that primarily promotes employee relations, or that recognizes individual or group achievements, such as employee banquets, retirement parties, etc. Such parties must be pre-approved by a Cabinet Officer and are not to exceed $10 per Wesleyan employee.
+Occasional "generally, annual or semi-annual" functions for employees are considered reimbursable business expenses when the expenditure is not lavish or excessive and is intended to serve as a token of appreciation that primarily promotes employee relations, or that recognizes individual or group achievements, such as employee banquets, etc. Such parties must be pre-approved by a Cabinet Officer and are not to exceed $10 per Wesleyan employee.
 Occasions such as holiday parties or those that celebrate births, marriages, etc. or small in-office functions with purchased food or beverages are generally paid for by the employees involved.
 When hosting these types of events, please be conscious of the potential external scrutiny of the University's expenditures in support of its primary mission of educating students.

 - Recruiting and other business meals